ten-nancy/porto/doc/porto.md

 Porto client authentication is based on task pid, uid, gid received via **socket(7)** SO\_PEERCRED and task freezer cgroup from /proc/pid/cgroup.

-Requests from host are executed in behalf or client task uid:gid.
+Requests from host are executed in behalf of client task uid:gid.

 Requests from containers are executed in behalf of container's **owner\_user**:**owner\_group**.